molundb/molundb.github.io/blog/feedback/5-things-learnt-using-android-room.md

     }
 ```

-In the ViewModel the repoisory method was called and the `_uiState` was updated.
+In the ViewModel the repository method was called and `_uiState` was updated.

 ```
 fun getMovements() {